dorjismo/Downscaling/README.md

 Delta method of downscaling general circulation models.
+The 10 general circulation models (ACCESS-CM2, CNRM-ESM2-1, CRNM-CM6-1, INM-CM4-8, INM-CM5-0, MIROC-ES2L, MIROC6, MPI-ESM1-2-LR, MRI-ESM2-0, NorESM2-MM), that have participated in the CMIP6 of the IPCC were downscaled to 250 m resolution of observation.
+This is the 3rd Chapter of my PhD.